-Temporary Skill Shortage Visa Sponsorship Overview
+Temporary Sponsorship Overview

-The TSS enables employers to address labour shortages by bringing in genuinely skilled workers where they cannot source an appropriately skilled Australian.
+The Temporary Skill Shortage Visa Program enables employers to address labour shortages by sponsoring skilled workers on a Temporary Work Visa where they are not able to source an appropriately skilled Australian employee.

 Temporary Skill Shortage Sponsorship Process